Since 1968 we have been the official a cappella subset of the Cornell University Glee Club.

 The Cornell Glee Club

-The Hangovers are the official a cappella subset of the all-male Cornell University Glee Club.
-The Glee Club is a choir of roughly sixty males that sings a variety of choral music from renaissance all the way to American spirituals.
+The Hangovers are the official a cappella subset of the Cornell University Glee Club.
+The Glee Club is a choir of roughly sixty tenors and basses that sings a variety of choral music from renaissance all the way to American spirituals.
 Founded in 1868, it is the oldest student organization on campus.
 The Glee Club's most recent appearances include performances in Carnegie Hall, the U.S. Supreme Court, the Kennedy Center, and the Lincoln Center.
 Directed by Professor Robert Isaacs, the Glee Club is an integral part of The Hangovers' musical experience at Cornell.
 Feel free to check out GleeClub.com!